 Skip to content

-The DataKit master configuration is used to configure the running behavior of the DataKit itself.
+The DataKit main configuration is used to configure the operational behavior of DataKit itself.

 • Linux/Mac: /usr/local/datakit/conf.d/datakit.conf